In Healthcare Law

 Can the Nurse Practitioner Use the MSO Structure?

-So, for example, let’s go back to Nurse Practitioner client who wants to establish more than a practice.
-She wants to break out from her day job and start a clinic, and she wants to start a wellness clinic, a holistic health clinic, creating functional medicine, and have a collaborating physician, have chiropractors, have massage therapy, acupunctures, reiki, other practitioners.
+So, for example, let’s go back to the Nurse Practitioner client who wants to establish more than a practice.
+She wants to break out from her day job and start a clinic, and she wants to start a wellness clinic, a holistic health clinic, creating functional medicine, and have a collaborating physician, chiropractors, have massage therapy, acupunctures, reiki, and other practitioners.

 The MSO is going to do essentially all of the business things that otherwise would’ve been done inside a medical practice, inside the chiropractic practice.
 The MSO model is really the way for her to go because this allows her to put on a business hat, as a secondary role to her clinical hat.
 Now, she had a lot of questions, like most practitioners, most entrepreneurs starting this kind of venture.

-What goes under the professional corporation and what goes under the MSO?
+What goes under the professional corporation, and what goes under the MSO?
 Those are questions that we can help out with in a Legal Strategy Session.

 The Chiropractor-Physician (DC-MD Collaboration)